 Statistical methods must be described and the program used for data analysis, and its source, should be stated.
 Summary statistics should define whether standard deviation (± SD), variability of the sample, or standard error of the mean (± SEM), uncertainty aboutthe average, is being used.

 Please ensure that your references include the most current articles and information.
-References should be typed double-spaced beginning on a separate sheet and numbered in the order that they appear in the text.
+References should be typed double-spaced beginning on a separate sheet and numbered in the order that they appear in the text and follow the “Vancouver reference style”.

 All authors’ names (do not use “et al.”), complete article titles, and inclusive page numbers should be cited.
 The titles of journals should be abbreviated according to the style used in Index Medicus.